Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 That’s it!

-We hope you found a good method in our guide for creating a GA4 dashboard.
+I hope you found a good method that works for you in my guide for creating a GA4 dashboard.

 If you liked this article, you might also want to take a look at: